 The RT6211A/B are optimized for ceramic output capacitors and best performance will be obtained using them.
-The total output capacitance value is usually determined by the desired output voltage ripple level transient requirements response for sag steps) and (undershoot on positive load soar (overshoot on negative load steps).
+The total output capacitance value is usually determined by the desired output voltage ripple level and transient response requirements for sag (undershoot on positive load steps) and soar (overshoot on negative load steps).